 - Red: Don’t wear red to a job interview or to your workplace on a regular basis.
 It is too strong and passionate for everyday tasks and sometimes is related to romanticism and sensuality.

 - Brown: Don’t wear brown if you don’t want to look like a potato or give an image of weakness.
-Brown on its own is a very dull colour that people perceive as weak and boring.
+Brown on its own is a very dull color that people perceive as weak and boring.

 - Grey: Don’t wear grey if you don’t want to connote laziness and low interest on what you do.
 You may look like someone who doesn’t care about their personal image or someone sad or depressed.